JS-RML/ddh_hardware/README.md

 # OpenDDH

-`OpenDDH` is an open source implementation of the _direct-drive hand (DDH)_ concept in the paper ["Direct Drive Hands: Force-Motion Transparency in Gripper Design"](http://www.roboticsproceedings.org/rss15/p53.pdf).
+__OpenDDH__ is an open source implementation of the __direct-drive hand (DDH)__ concept in the paper ["Direct Drive Hands: Force-Motion Transparency in Gripper Design"](http://www.roboticsproceedings.org/rss15/p53.pdf).
 It is a two-finger 4-DoF gripper with programmable active compliance.
-The document provides instruction for its procurement, assembly, configuration and customization.
+This document provides instructions for its procurement, assembly, configuration and customization.

 ![ddh](images/ddh.gif)